Marco Essimi

-Marco Rachid Essimi Ateba (born 18 February 1999) is a Cameroonian professional footballer who plays as a winger for the Ligue 2 club Dunkerque.
+Marco Rachid Essimi Ateba (born 18 February 1999) is a Cameroonian professional footballer who plays as a winger for club Rodez.

 Club career

 Essimi is a product of the youth academies of the French clubs Le Blanc-Mesnil and Paris FC.
 He began his senior career with Paris FC's reserves in the Championnat National 3 in 2018, before a stint with Dijon's reserves.
 On 24 June 2019, he signed his first professional contract with Paris FC.
 On 6 October 2020, he transferred to Saint-Malo.
 In February 2021, he moved to Paris 13 Atletico for the second half of the 2021–2022 season, before a short stint with FC 93.
 In the summer of 2021 he moved to Chantilly, and the following season to Jura Dolois.
 He spent the 2023–24 season with Saint-Priest where he was one of the top scorers in the Championnat National 3.
 On 16 June 2024, he signed a professional contract with Ligue 2 side Dunkerque for 2 seasons, after 6 years of semi-pro football.

+On 25 June 2026, Essimi signed with Alverca in the Portuguese top tier.
+After four appearances for Alverca, on 2 September 2026 he returned to France and signed a three-season contract with Ligue 2 club Rodez.